doitintl/CloudBlaster/README.md

     * Add support for the asset type and submit a pull request.
     * Add support for the asset type and submit a pull request.
         * To do this, use existing asset types as an example.
-        * Uncomment the asset type in `asset-types.yaml`.
+        * Uncomment the asset type in `asset-types.properties`.
 See the documentation at the top of that file.
         * Add the asset type to `list-filter.yamls`.
         * Implement a subclass of `Abstract Deleter`.